 Now I work with adults, youth, and children on issues that include relationships, schooling, anxiety, trauma, or addiction and I often help people through times of crisis, significant life transitions, or emotional distress.

-I use a number of therapies but focus primarily on Cognitive Behaviour Therapy, Humanistic Therapy, Trauma Therapy, and Mindful Meditation.
+I use a number of therapies but focus primarily on Cognitive Behaviour Therapy, Narrative Therapy, EMDR Trauma Therapy, and Mindful Meditation.

-I am a member of the Ontario Association of Consultants, Counsellors, and Psychometrists and I currently live in central Mississauga with my wife and three children.
+I am a member of a number of different professional organizations both domestically and internationally and I currently live in central Mississauga with my wife and three children.